openstack-archive/fuel-main/docs/user/networks.rst

     compute2_eth0 -up- [L2 switch]

-Therefore all switch ports where compute nodes are connected must be configured as tagged (trunk) ports with vlans 101 and 102 allowed (enabled).
-Virtual machines will communicate with each other on L2 even if they on different compute nodes.
-However if virtual machine sends IP packets outside flat VM network they will be routed on the host machine.
+Therefore all switch ports where compute nodes are connected must be configured as tagged (trunk) ports with required vlans allowed (enabled, tagged).
+Virtual machines will communicate with each other on L2 even if they are on different compute nodes.
+If the virtual machine sends IP packets to some different network, then they will be routed on the host machine according to the routing table.
+Default route will point to the gateway which was specified on networks tab in UI as a gateway for public network.

-VLAN manager
+VLAN Manager
 ^^^^^^^^^^^^

+OpenStack basics
+^^^^^^^^^^^^^^^^

 Vlan manager mode is more suitable for large scale clouds.
-The idea behind this mode is to define vlan range and assign those vlans to given tenants.
-So virtual machines inside given tenant communicate with each other on L2 while all other IP packets are routed on compute nodes where nova-network instances are running.
-In this case all switch ports where compute nodes are connected also must be configured as tagged (trunk) ports.
+The idea behind this mode is to separate groups of virtual machines, owned by different projects, on L2 layer.
+It VLAN Manager it is done by tagging IP frames, or simply speaking, by VLANs.
+It allows virtual machines inside the given project to communicate with each other and not to see any traffic from VMs of other projects.
+Switch ports must be configured as tagged (trunk) ports to allow this scheme to work.

 .. uml::
     node "Compute1 Node" {